opencv/opencv/modules/ml/doc/normal_bayes_classifier.rst

 .. ocv:function:: float CvNormalBayesClassifier::predict(  const Mat& samples,  Mat* results=0 ) const

+.. ocv:function::float CvNormalBayesClassifier::predict( const CvMat* samples, CvMat* results=0 ) const

 .. ocv:pyfunction:: cv2.NormalBayesClassifier.predict(samples) -> retval, results

-.. ocv:cfunction:: float CvNormalBayesClassifier::predict( const CvMat* samples, CvMat* results=0 ) const

 The method estimates the most probable classes for input vectors.
 Input vectors (one or more) are stored as rows of the matrix ``samples``.
 In case of multiple input vectors, there should be one output vector ``results``.
 The predicted class for a single input vector is returned by the method.